A Log PSS morphism with applications to Lagrangian embeddings: Dilations and Applications

-To prove (B4) observe that if $B'$ is not $B_0$ or $B_1$ it necessarily must intersect some $D_i$ for $i \geq 3$ with positive multiplicity.
-Its symplectic area (with respect to the rational polarization) must then be at least 1, which is the same as the area of $B$.
-Hence there can be no such bubbling.
+To prove (B4)(a), assume $B' \cdot \D \neq \v_1$ or $\v_J$.
+Observe that it cannot intersect some $\hat{D}_i$ for $i \geq 3$ with positive multiplicity.
+Otherwise, its symplectic area (with respect to the rational polarization) would be at least 1, which is the same as the area of $B$.
+It follows that $B' \cdot \D = d\v_1$ with $d>1$.
+However, then the spheres in class $B''$ must have a component which meets $\hat{D}_2$ with multiplicity one, which by the preceeding paragraph must have area at least $1-\epsilon_Z$.
+Hence, there can be no such bubbling.
+Condition (B4)(b) is immediate from simple area considerations--- if the class $B$ had positive area and strictly negative intersection with one of the divisors $\hat{D}_i, i \geq 3$, it would need to have intersection strictly bigger than one with either $\hat{D}_1$ or $\hat{D}_2$ to compensate.
 The final claim about the Gromov-Witten invariant can again be checked using the integrable complex structure.
 All spheres in the class $B$ lie in the fiber of the conic fibration $\pi_{\bar{M}}: \hat{M} \to \bar{M}$ and there is a unique such sphere (bubbled into two components in classes $B_0$ and $B_1$ where the conic fibration is singular) passing through every point. \end{proof}